coursier/class-path-util/README.md

 and make class-path-util add all the JARs (files ending in `.jar`, comparison done in a case-insensitive way) of the underlying directory to the class path.

+## Version policy

+The API of this library is minimal (one singleton with 2 methods).

+It intends to respect [semantic versioning](https://semver.org).